9dots/devy/devy-white/reset.md

 - the main function should check to see if the user inputted 'reset'
   - if the input === 'reset', call the reset function

-With their partner, students plan and attempt to implement a solution for checking if the user guess is correct.
+With their partner, students plan and attempt to implement a solution for reseting the game.

 1. Fill in handout
 2. Discuss plans